 Upon graduating in 2009, she joined Cutting Edge, where she looked after the administration of the film music investment funds, the soundtrack label PaleBlue and all social media and online marketing.

-Following this “sabbatical”, she returned to Air-Edel in 2017 to continue her work with their composers across all forms of media, as well as music supervising, licensing and co-ordinating productions.
+Following this, she returned to Air-Edel in 2017 to continue her work with their composers across all forms of media, as well as music supervising, licensing and co-ordinating productions, with recent credits including Outlaw King for Netflix, the Michael Caton-Jones directed Asher and BAFTA Scotland Award winning Nae Pasaran.